Parallelization of Non-linear State-Space Models: Scaling Up Liquid-Resistance Liquid-Capacitance Networks for Efficient Sequence Modeling: Experiments

-We follow the same classification evaluation benchmark proposed in~\cite{walkerlog} and then used by~\cite{rusch2024oscillatory}.
-These tasks are part of the UEA Multivariate Time Series Classification Archive (UEA-MTSCA).
-All of these datasets consist of biologically or physiologically grounded time-series data, derived from real-world measurements of dynamic systems, which can be human, animal, or chemical.
-They capture continuous temporal signals such as neural activity, bodily movements, or spectroscopic readings, making them very well-suited for benchmarking models that need to learn complex temporal dependencies.
-We followed the exact same hyperparameter-tuning protocol, using a grid search over the validation accuracy.
-More details on these experiments are given in the Appendix~\ref{appendix:hyperparams}.
-After fixing the hyperparameters, we compare the average test set accuracy over five different random splits of the data.
-As we are reporting the results of the other models from Rusch et. al~\cite{rusch2024oscillatory}, we also used the exact same seeds for the dataset splitting as well.
+We followed the exact same hyperparameter-tuning protocol of~\cite{rusch2024oscillatory}, using a grid search over the validation accuracy.
+More details on these experiments are given in Appendix~\ref{appendix:hyperparams}.
+After fixing the hyperparameters, we compare the average test set accuracy over five different random splits of the dataset.
+As we are reporting the most of the model results from Rusch et. al~\cite{rusch2024oscillatory}, we also used the exact same seeds for the dataset splitting as well.
 When presenting the results, we highlight the top three performing models.

-\paragraph{Short-Horizon Sequence Tasks.} In Table~\ref{tab:performance_comparison_short}, we report results on datasets with sequence lengths shorter than 1,500 elements.
-These datasets include the Heartbeat dataset~\citep{goldberger2000physiobank}, which contains heart sound recordings, as well as SelfRegulationSCP1 and SelfRegulationSCP2~\cite{birbaumer1999spelling}, which include data on cortical potentials.
+\paragraph{Short-Horizon Sequence Tasks.} In the first block of Table~\ref{tab:performance_comparison}, we report results on datasets with sequence lengths shorter than 1,500 elements.
+These datasets include the Heartbeat dataset (Heart)~\citep{goldberger2000physiobank}, which contains heart sound recordings, as well as SelfRegulationSCP1 (SCP1) and SelfRegulationSCP2 (SCP2)~\cite{birbaumer1999spelling}, which include data on cortical potentials.
 We report the test accuracy results.
-We found that our LrcSSM model performed average on these tasks, and we suspect that they lack interesing input correlations.
+We found that our LrcSSM model performed average on these tasks, and we suspect that these datasets lack interesting input correlations.